-of things unseen; or expressed another way: faith is the assurance of things hoped for and the conviction of things
+The Bible informs us that faith is the substance of things hoped for and the evidence of things unseen—or, expressed another way, faith is the assurance of things hoped for and the conviction of things not seen.

 - Now faith is the assurance (title deed, confirmation) of things hoped for (divinely guaranteed), and the evidence of things not seen [the conviction of their reality—faith comprehends as fact what cannot be experienced by the physical senses].
 (Amplified Bible)